HayyatHussain/The-Holy-Grail/README.md

-This repository was made as a project fro a frontend development course on youtube.
+This repository was made as a project for a Front-end development course on youtube.
 Learned functionality is added, and make interactive navbars with Javascript.